Get support from A&P

 Any worker posted from a country within the EU/EEA or Switzerland is entitled to keep the social security contributions paid in his/her home country.
 To this regard, the employer should apply for an A1 Certificate to the competent social security institution.
 In fact, A1 Certificate shows that the worker keeps paying social contributions in his/her home country.

-This document should be kept available during and after the posting and be presented to the labour authority upon request.
+The worker should keep the A1 Certificate available during and after the posting and be presented to the labour authority upon request.

 Penalties for non-compliance

-Failure to report the posting or contact person in due time can result in a sanction fee of SEK 20 000 per posted worker.
-The same applies to posting companies which do not provide documentation of the report to the recipient of services on time.
+Failing to report the posting or contact person on time may incur a sanction fee of SEK 20,000 per posted worker.
+The same penalty applies to posting companies that do not timely provide documentation of the report to the recipient of services.
 In these cases, the foreign employer will receive a sanction fee injunction from the Swedish Work Environment Authority.

 The foreign company may oppose to the sanction and provide the competent authority with proof and motivation supporting the objection.

-Besides, if the posting report is incorrect or incomplete, the Swedish labour authority may decide upon an injunction, that is an order to correct the deficiencies.
-The same applies if the foreign company does not update the reported information or in case the contact person does not perform his or her tasks according to the regulations.
+Additionally, if the posting report is incorrect or incomplete, the Swedish labor authority may issue an injunction to correct the deficiencies.
+This also applies if the foreign company fails to update the reported information or if the contact person does not fulfill their responsibilities according to regulations.

 Regulatory Framework